jamesweakley/flaker/README.md

 # flaker
 Faker for Snowflake!
 (AWS only)

-This repository provides a way to leverage the popular faker python library directly from a Snowflake query.
+This repository provides a way to leverage the popular [Faker](https://github.com/joke2k/faker) python library directly from a Snowflake query.

 The implementation uses a Snowflake External Function that calls out to the library via API Gateway, where it executes on a Lambda function.